Linhkust/Novel-ML-framework-for-residential-property-valuation/README.md

 ### 1. Data Preparation

-This part mainly deals with tabular data cleaning and image retrieval (Google Street view images and estate photos).
+This part mainly deals with tabular data cleaning and image retrieval (Google Street View images and estate photos).
 You can download our collected Google street view images here, and estate photos [here](https://pan.baidu.com/s/14Ki5E8FDu3HdqKUSosJXqw?pwd=irhh ) via Baidu Cloud.
 Remote sensing images are imported into ArcGIS Pro to calculate NDVI, NDWI, and NDBI.
 We have collected the Landsat-8 GeoTIFF files and stored them in the collected data/Landsat8.

-Procedures of Google street view image retrieving:
+Procedures of Google Street View image retrieval:

 ![SVI](https://github.com/Linhkust/Novel-ML-framework-for-residential-property-valuation/blob/main/paper%20images/image-SVI%20collection.png)

-If you find some python packages are not installed, you can use the command line to install them:
+If you find some Python packages are not installed, you can use the command line to install them:

 ```
 pip install <package_name>